TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

 .. function:: copy(obj)

-   Return a ctypes object allocated from shared memory which is a copy of the ctypes object *obj*.
+   Return a ctypes object allocated kutoka shared memory which is a copy of the ctypes object *obj*.

 .. function:: synchronized(obj[, lock])